 We've made the decision to pause our public seminars until COVID-19 is under control.
-However, training is still available and we encourage you to consider our book and DVD series for RN Telephone Triage Training.
+However, training is still available and we encourage you to consider our book and online videos for RN Telephone Triage Training.
 Please contact our office for information about webinars and remote consultations or to license our video content for your organization.
 Stay well.